openshift/assisted-service/docs/baremetal-agent-controller.md

 The [baremetal operator][bmo] creates the `BareMetalHost` resources for the existing nodes automatically.
 For scenarios using extra worker nodes (like SNO), it will be necessary to create `BareMetalHost` resources manually.
-Lucklily enough, `dev-scripts` is one step ahead and it has prepared the manifest for us already.
+Luckily enough, `dev-scripts` is one step ahead and it has prepared the manifest for us already.

 ```